Flotomate/product_docs/_build/html/_sources/patch-management/manage-computer-groups.rst.txt

    group.

--  If you want to deny a specific set of Computers certain Patches, then you can create a Computers Group and decline them the Patches.
+-  If you want to deny a specific set of Computers certain Patches, then you can create a Computer Group and decline them the Patches.
 The Decline Patch Configuration feature allows you to perform such an action.